metzzo/Awesome/doc/language/language.md

 ```

 ### Autonomous Variables/Functions
-This is a new conecpt I would like to implement into Awesome.
+This is a new concept I would like to implement into Awesome.
 It is a concept that has some similarities to data-flow based programming.
 It basically states, that variables recalculate their value depending on the value of other variables or functions are called whenever the value changes.
 This system basically removed the need of function/method/variable pointers in the language, while still maintaining a powerful syntax.
 Example:
 ```